 A successful novelist writes many books, not just one.
-Surely you have more than one book in you, don’t you?
-Put yourself in a position to reach them.
+You have more than one book in you, don’t you?
+So put yourself in a position to reach them.
 Learn how to play the long game.

 Novels are big projects.
 Many authors these days are whipping books out in record time to try to stay atop the Amazon algorithms, but that’s not sustainable for most writers.
-What you need is development time, not only for each manuscript that you write, but for yourself as an author.
+It’s especially not the right approach for a new author.
+What you need is development time.

 The mere process of writing and editing your first book will bring major changes to your writing.
-What seems like your best effort right now will seem painfully sophomoric as you progress through your series.
-You’ll notice the change.
-If the series is long enough, even your readers will see it.
-Give yourself time to develop in the stand-alone novels, where your development won’t be so obviously stretched out for display.
+What seems like your best effort right now will seem painfully sophomoric as your series progresses.
+You’ll notice the change; your readers will see it, too.
+Give yourself time to develop in the stand-alone novels, where your development won’t be so obviously on display.

 A snowball’s chance in hell